The cornucopia that is TED!

 Personally, whenever I feel down, an hour’s watching of TED videos restores my faith in the concept of humanity and that life is worth striving for and it does make sense to do what you want, even if its just a small thing as a blog…

 Note: This post reflects the personal opinion of the author and there is no relation of any kind with TED.com except as a registered user.
-Their logo is displayed under ‘fair use’ argument of copyright.Explore posts in the same categories: internet, nature, science, talks, videos comment below, or link to this permanent URL from your own site.
+Their logo is displayed under ‘fair use’ argument of copyright.internet, nature, science, talks, videos comment below, or link to this permanent URL from your own site.